 Salem Maritime National Historical Site

-Salem isn’t necessarily associated with its maritime history but the Salem Maritime National Historic Site proves that there is more to this town than witch hunters.
+Salem isn’t necessarily associated in the popular mind with its maritime history but the Salem Maritime National Historic Site proves that there is more to this town than witch hunters.
+Salem though, just like the rest of North Shore Massachusetts, had an influential maritime past that brought it many riches.

 It has been in operation since 1938 and was the first National Historic site in the country.
 The Salem waterfront houses twelve historic structures that showcase the history of New England’s maritime sector over more than 600 years.